Chad Plummer

-Chad J. Plummer (born November 30, 1975) is a former American and Canadian football wide receiver in the National Football League and Canadian Football League.
-He was drafted by the Denver Broncos in the sixth round of the 1999 NFL Draft.
+Chad J. Plummer (born November 30, 1975) is a former American and Canadian football wide receiver in the National Football League (NFL) and Canadian Football League (CFL).
+He was drafted by the Denver Broncos in the sixth round of the 1999 NFL draft.
 He also played for the Indianapolis Colts, Toronto Argonauts, Winnipeg Blue Bombers and Hamilton Tiger-Cats.
 He played college football at Cincinnati as a quarterback and wide receiver.
 He was the MVP of the 1997 Humanitarian Bowl.